There are some very satisfying noises at this time of year – the steady, constant thrum of a combine as it covers the acres, for example.

 Here are 13 of them.

-The Niagara Falls-like whooshing that tells you that the student has forgotten to latch the back of the grain trailer and 10 tonnes of wheat have slid to the ground.
+The Niagara Falls-like whooshing that tells you the student has forgotten to latch the back of the grain trailer and 10t of wheat have slid to the ground.

 The curious burbling, fish-slapping noise of a trailer tyre that’s decided it doesn’t want to hold any more air and you’re 20 miles from home.
 And your mobile has run out of charge.
 And you’re dying for a pee.
 And a police car has just turned up.
 Can it get any worse?